 This website and its owners through their social media accounts, blog and emails may share links to relevant web pages.
 Some social media platforms shorten lengthy URLs (website addresses).
 Users are advised to exercise caution and good judgment before clicking on shortened URLs published on websites and social media platforms by this website and its owners.
 Despite our best efforts to ensure only genuine URLs are published, many social media platforms are prone to spam and hacking, and therefore this website and its owners cannot be held liable for any damages or implications caused by clicking on shortened links.

 We write a public blog and include this on our website.
-Any information you include in a comment on our blog may be read, collected and used by anyone.
-If your personal information appears on our blogs and you want it removed, please email email@example.com.
-If we are unable to remove your information, we will tell you why.
+Any information you include in a comment on our blog or social media may be read, collected and used by anyone indefinitely.
+If your personal information appears on our blog and you want it removed, please email email@example.com.

 We maintain a presence on social media platforms such as Facebook and Twitter.
 Any information, communications or materials you submit to us via a social media platform is done at your own risk without any expectation of privacy.
 We cannot control the actions of other users of these platforms or the actions of the platforms themselves.
 Your interactions with these features and platforms are governed by the privacy policies of the companies that provide them.
 Communication, engagement and actions taken through external social media platforms, which this website and its owners participate on, are custom to the terms and conditions and privacy policies held on each social media platform respectively.